OSUrobotics/infrastructure-arms/README.md

 # infrastructure-arms
 ## Overview
 ### arm_control package:
-Used to control the Kinova gen2 with the infrastructure system.
+Used to control the Kinova Jaco2 with the infrastructure system.
 Currently used as a stop while the script for controlling the Kinova gen2 is ran seperately.

-### kinova_\*:
+### kinova_\* packages:
-Modified packages
+Modified source code and configuration packages for the Kinova Jaco2.
+Modifications include:
+- Increased joint velocity to 2.0 in [_joint_limits.yaml](https://github.com/OSUrobotics/infrastructure-arms/blob/Kinova_j2s7s300/kinova_moveit/robot_configs/j2s7s300_moveit_config/config/joint_limits.yaml).
+- Added files for data visualization capabilities in RVIZ

 ## arm_control Package Interface